ultasun/miguel_mega_flask/README.md

 # Elasticsearch
 [Chapter 16](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-xvi-full-text-search) is about [*Elasticsearch*](https://www.elastic.co).

 The easiest way to get an *Elasticsearch* instance running is to [start a second *Docker* container](https://www.elastic.co/guide/en/elasticsearch/reference/current/run-elasticsearch-locally.html) using [the official *Elasticsearch* image](https://hub.docker.com/_/elasticsearch) with [**disabled security**](https://stackoverflow.com/a/47035057).
-Disabling security on the *Elasticsearch* side is necessary, or else the examples shown by Miguel will not work line-for-line.
+Disabling security on the *Elasticsearch* side is necessary, or else the examples shown by Miguel in his tutorial will not work line-for-line.

+Run the following *Docker* command for an unsecured *Elasticsearch* instance:
 `docker run -d -p 9200:9200 -e "discovery.type=single-node" -e "xpack.security.enabled=false" elasticsearch:8.4.0`

 **Warning** From *Docker Hub*, the *Elasticsearch* image [must be *pulled* using an exact *version tag*](https://github.com/elastic/elasticsearch-docker/issues/215#issuecomment-439319831) such as `elasticsearch:8.4.0`.

-**Note** The above `docker run` command does not enable port-forwarding for port `9300` because this is a small development effort utilizing a single *Elasticsearch* node -- *Elasticsearch* serves users on port `9200`.
+**Note** The above `docker run` command does not enable port-forwarding for port `9300` because this is a small development effort utilizing a single *Elasticsearch* node -- *Elasticsearch* serves users on port `9200`, and `9300` is used by multiple nodes to communicate with each other.

 **Note** The `requirements.txt` file utilizes [an exact version](https://pypi.org/project/elasticsearch/8.4.0/) (`8.4.0`)), as does [the above `docker run` statement](https://hub.docker.com/layers/library/elasticsearch/8.4.0/images/sha256-f919f9d97aa008faad8669135357bd5de5c3f59cc42c410027f3b18c8adf0419) (`8.4.0`).